clebert/llama2.zig/README.md

 > Inference Llama 2 in pure Zig

-This is an implementation of the excellent [llama2.c](https://github.com/karpathy/llama2.c) by Andrej Karpathy, translated into Zig.
+This is a Zig port of [llama2.c](https://github.com/karpathy/llama2.c).

 My goal is to learn Zig while simultaneously gaining a better understanding of LLMs.